AdaGold/weekend-warrior/02-alouette/README.md

 The complete lyrics can be found in [`alouette_lyrics.txt`](alouette_lyrics.txt).

 ## Program Structure
-You will write a class, `Alouette`, with three methods.
+You will write a class, `Alouette`, with three methods, `lines_for_verse`, `verse` and `sing`.

+Before you begin, spend some time thinking about the problem.
+How do these methods connect to each other?
+How will your program keep track of the various song components?

 ### `lines_for_verse`
 `Alouette#lines_for_verse` will do the work of generating all those `Et <part>!` lines for a given verse.
 It should return an array of strings, without repeats.
 For example, if you were to call `lines_for_verse(2)`, it would return